 The programme includes three separate residential workshops, mentoring, masterclasses, screenings and discussions.
 It is aimed towards emerging filmmakers, writer/directors, screenwriters and artists living in Scotland who can demonstrate their commitment, interest and talent with previous work and who are looking for guidance and support in writing a feature length screenplay.

 For more information about eligibility and the application process, which involves submitting a screenplay or treatment alongside an example of past work, visit this page…

 After reading the guidelines on the opportunity page and registering within Submittable so you can read through the form, please do get in touch if you have any questions with Laura Simpson laura[at]hospitalfield.org.uk

-“Fantastically pleased with how the first year went, looking forward to broadening our reach and realising the films.”
+“Fantastically pleased with the first two years of BellRock, looking forward to broadening our reach and realising the films.”